heremaps/com.here.validate.svrl/readme.md

 Prerequisites
 =============

 The validator has been tested against [DITA-OT 3.0.x](http://www.dita-ot.org/download).
 It is recommended that you upgrade to the latest version.
 Running the validator plug-in against DITA-OT 1.8.5 or earlier versions of DITA-OT will not work as it uses the newer `getVariable` template.
 To work with DITA-OT 1.8.5 this would need to be refactored to use `getMessage`.
-The validator can be run safely against DITA-OT 2.x if the diagnostic message are removed and a `conductor.xml` is added to replace the `ant.import` statements in the `plugin.xml` - it also does not need to specially invoke the older Saxon XSLT processor.
+The validator can be run safely against DITA-OT 2.x.

 Installing DITA-OT
 ------------------